thegreatkeej/Estimator_Project/README.md

 ### Presentation and Dashboard
-The presentation adn dashboard blueprint can be found on these google slides: https://docs.google.com/presentation/d/1RUfa2X6xtzW4mJGEE8MJqfQlXuMtYDLo9X-N807b-zg/edit#slide=id.g18bd216659f_0_24
+The presentation and dashboard blueprint can be found on these google slides: https://docs.google.com/presentation/d/1RUfa2X6xtzW4mJGEE8MJqfQlXuMtYDLo9X-N807b-zg/edit#slide=id.g18bd216659f_0_24